Mineral industry of Europe: Gold

 The northern part of Europe, in particular Sweden and Finland, has shown to be an area with an abundance and large potential for gold mining.
 According to the magazine Tekniikka ja Talous, Finland has overtaken Sweden to become one of the largest producer of gold in Europe, which is located in Kittilä and is owned by the Canadian company Agnico Eagle, will be expanded out and, as a result, its production will increase to 6,000 kilograms per year.
 In the 13th and 14th centuries, Bohemia was one of the main regions of gold production in Europe.

 Coal

 The total production of coal in Europe is about 15.14 million tons, translating to 3.9% of the total coal produced in the world, coal is preferred as a source of energy, due to its low cost compared to petroleum and natural gases.
-Europe's coal industry continues its downward spiral as 25% of European Union countries have now shut down its mines to the energy source, scientist estimate that more than 80% of global coal reserves should stay unburned in order to limit global warming to 2 C-change.
+Europe's coal industry continues its downward spiral as 25% of European Union countries have now shut down its mines to the energy source, scientists estimate that more than 80% of global coal reserves should stay unburned in order to limit global warming to 2 C-change.